 Updated November 21, 2019

-Like many animals, alpacas are happiest with ample safe outdoor space to roam and graze on, as well as an indoor living space to keep them out of the elements when they choose, though what their living space ends up exactly looking like could vary quite a bit depending on your resources and geography!
+Like many animals, alpacas are happiest with ample safe outdoor space to roam and graze on, as well as an indoor The indoor or outdoor area where an animal resident lives, eats, and rests. to keep them out of the elements when they choose, though what their living space ends up exactly looking like could vary quite a bit depending on your resources and geography!

 If you are bringing new alpacas into your life, you also need to ensure that you have an appropriate quarantine space to keep you and your existing residents safe!

 People have employed many different materials and structures for housing alpacas, but we believe it’s best that alpacas have access to a fully enclosed pole barn with ample ventilation.
 Not only are pole barns less affected by bad weather, water, and drafts, but they are also easier to get into and clean, which is very important for the health of any animal.
 The exception to this rule is for sanctuaries in year-round warm environments, where you can house alpacas in a three-sided structure that faces away from the prevailing winds if absolutely necessary.
 When it comes to sizing an alpaca’s indoor living space, you should allow for at least 40 square feet of space for each alpaca.
 Dirt-covered flooring or another slip-resistant material is important for alpaca living spaces since slips and falls could lead to torn ligaments and joint damage.
 If the living space floor is concrete, you should layer a half a foot of dirt onto the concrete floor or use rubber mats if necessary (which are safer than concrete, but will require quite a bit of daily cleanup).
 Bare concrete and hardwood floors are unacceptable for alpacas.